A healthy house plant is the perfect addition to any home, and when cared for, it can keep growing strong for years!

 Water: Azalea plants enjoy regular watering and don’t like to dry out.
 Try to keep the soil constantly moist and occasionally mist the plant.
 Dry brown leaves indicate that your plant needs more water.

-Please note: During the spring months your plant will continue to flower and develop new buds, shedding their brown shells when ready to open.
+Top tip: During the spring months your plant will continue to flower and develop new buds, shedding their brown shells when ready to open.
 Once it has finished flowering remove the dead heads and your plant will continue to grow until the following year when it will begin to flower again.

 Preferred Conditions: They need bright, indirect light (too much sun can burn their leaves).
 Don’t let the leaves get wet as this can cause disease and rot.